Meet The Team

 Perhaps the most recognizable part of Amazon’s brand, the Worldwide Consumer team includes the online and physical stores that Amazon has exponentially grown over the past decade.

-Currently led by David Clark, the team handles everything under the umbrella of the Amazon Store (including Amazon Prime) and has now expanded to having its own brick-and-mortar 4-star stores, ownership over Whole Foods Market, and new projects such as Amazon Go, Amazon Go Grocery, Amazon Fresh and Amazon Books.
+Currently led by Dave Clark, the team handles everything under the umbrella of the Amazon Store (including Amazon Prime) and has now expanded to having its own brick-and-mortar 4-star stores, ownership over Whole Foods Market, and new projects such as Amazon Go, Amazon Go Grocery, Amazon Fresh and Amazon Books.

 On the commerce side of the website, Muge Eridirik Dogan plays a key role in Amazon’s efforts to draw brands to the e-commerce giant as President of Amazon Fashion.
 Dogan has been with the company for 13 years, leading teams in both technology and operations for baby and beauty products.